IIITLucknowSWEngg/CSAICSBTeam017/Assignment/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-Google Pay is designed to provide Gpay users with a seamless and secure payment platform.
-It enables Gpay users to make online and offline payments, transfer money, and manage their finances.
+Google Pay is designed to provide users with a seamless and secure payment platform.
+It enables users to make online and offline payments, transfer money, and manage their finances.
 This document defines the requirements for building and maintaining the platform.

 ### 1.2 Project Scope
 Google Pay serves as a versatile platform for: